ANZSCO 2334

 Use of data in this file must include the relevant attribution text provided.

-Occupation profiles data - November 2024.xlsx
+Occupation profiles data - February 2026.xlsx

 Australian and New Zealand Standard Classification of Occupations (ANZSCO) is the skill-based classification system used to categorise occupations in the Australian and New Zealand labour markets.
 ANZSCO provides a basis for the standardised collection, analysis and dissemination of occupation data.
 Visit the ABS website to learn how ANZSCO works.
 Jobs and Skills Australia displays data for occupations that are defined by ANZSCO 2013 Version 1.3.